Herpes and Self-Esteem

 How can that be possible?

 Herpes sometimes becomes the catalyst that brings someone to therapy for the first time.
 And it can push a person to really examine their worth, what matters about them to other people, and what kinds of relationships and people they want in their lives.
-In our early sessions I help them move past the initial shock and emotional pain, provide accurate information about their diagnosis, and give them a sense of hope to hang onto.
+In our early sessions I help clients move past the initial shock and emotional pain, provide accurate information about the diagnosis, and give them a sense of hope to hang onto.

-From there we explore:
+From there we also explore:

-• The story of how they arrived at this point – the circumstances, emotions, and meanings attached to the diagnosis.
+The story of how they arrived at this point – the circumstances, emotions, and meanings attached to the diagnosis.

-• Their broader sexual and relational history – fears of rejection, insecurities that existed before herpes, and the kinds of relationships they’ve had versus what they truly want.
+Their broader sexual and relational history – fears of rejection, insecurities that existed before herpes, and the kinds of relationships they’ve had versus what they truly want.

 Many of my clients already felt disappointed with dating before herpes and now worry their diagnosis will make finding love and connection even harder than it was before, if not impossible.
+Of course, I understand these feelings.
+It’s hard to imagine anyone getting past the stigma.

 Relationship Patterns and Self-Worth

 From these observations I came to feel quite strongly that herpes itself matters very little when it comes to a person’s ability to attract accepting, caring partners.
-What matters far more are the pre‑existing relational patterns.

 A Psychodynamic Perspective